 Graduate Certificate Directors

-Drs.
-Jackie Rogers and Ralph Crystal are the Directors of the Graduate Certificate and act as advisors to certificate students to ensure student success and address student questions, and to certify completion of certificate requirements.
+Dr. Ralph Crystal is the Director of the Graduate Certificate and acts as advisor to certificate students to ensure student success and address student questions, and to certify completion of certificate requirements.

 Students will be required to take 21 credit hours (12 credit hours in one semester and 9 credit hours in the second semester) in the competency domains outlined below.
 The competency domains and the core courses that will fulfill the domains are:

 Rehabilitation Counseling Theories and Techniques II